 Review your retirement plans

 If the economy gets difficult, some employers may offer voluntary early retirement packages to older workers in order to avoid more widespread layoffs.
 If you're 50 or older, it's a good idea to determine now whether you'd be prepared to take such a deal.
-Take time to review your retirement account and possibly talk to a financial advisor to determine where you stand.
+Take time to review your retirement account and possibly talk to a financial consultant to determine where you stand.
 If your retirement account is healthy and your company offers a strong severance package, that could be a viable option for you—especially with the possibility of taking on another job in the near future.